kasidid-y/Fake-News-Classification/README.md

 # Fake News Classification

-build a text classification model using Logistic Regression and evalute its performance.
+build a text classification model using Logistic Regression and Naive Bayes model and evalute its performance.

 # Tools and Environment in this project